 Effective cyber security requires round-the-clock monitoring, rapid incident response, and expertise across a range of disciplines.
 Most Sydney small businesses cannot justify a full-time security team.
 Managed IT support fills that gap.

-For Sydney small businesses, managed security typically costs less than hiring a single full-time IT employee.
-And you gain an entire team with specialised security expertise.
+For Sydney small businesses, managed security typically costs less than hiring a single full-time IT employee, and you gain an entire team with specialised security expertise.

 How Managed Security Fits Into Your Broader IT Support